-Prior to completing the RTO, the Company changed its name to Nevada Silver Corporation and consolidated its common shares on the basis of 0.73271 (new) common shares for every one (old) common share (the "Consolidation").
+Prior to completing the RTO, the Company consolidated its common shares on the basis of 0.73271 (new) common shares for each (old) common share (the "Consolidation").
 Pursuant to the terms of the Arrangement Agreement, all outstanding shares of EML were exchanged for post-Consolidation common shares of the Company on a one-for-one basis.
 In the aggregate, the Company issued a total of 59,121,943 common shares, which included 43,820,020 common shares issued to shareholders of EML and 15,301,923 common shares issued to investors in the non-brokered concurrent financing conducted by the Company and EML to raise aggregate gross proceeds of \$5,049,635 (the "Concurrent Financing").
 A total of 7,650,962 warrants of EML and the Company were also issued in connection with the Concurrent Financing.
 Each such warrant entitles the holder to acquire one share of the Company at an exercise price of \$0.60 per share for a period of two years from the closing of the Transaction (the "Warrant Expiry Date").
-The Company will be entitled to accelerate the Warrant Expiry Date upon notice to the warrant holders should the closing price of the shares of the Company on the Exchange be greater than \$1.00 for twenty consecutive trading days.
+The Company will be entitled to accelerate the Warrant Expiry Date upon notice to the warrant holders should the closing price of the shares of the Company on the TSXV be greater than \$1.00 for twenty consecutive trading days.

-On May 6, 2021, the Exchange accepted the filing of the RTO.
+On May 6, 2021, the TSXV accepted the filing of the RTO.